|Page 1 of 18:|| |

 viewers a modern, known setting with which, supposedly, they can relate

 more easily before the flashbacks kick in.

 12 august 1944: German soldiers killed 560 people, including women and children, in a small Italian town.
-You'd think that such an awful event would deserve to be treated in a sober, understated manner, without the need to add fictional details, clichés (which here reach an almost toxic levels) or other useless stuff.
+You'd think such an awful event would deserve to be treated in an understated manner, without the need to add fictional details, clichés (which here reach an almost toxic level) or other useless stuff.
 But race-obsessed filmmaker Spike Lee isn't really interested in the massacre, but rather in the (fictional) story of four afro-American soldiers.
 See, it's not that there isn't an interesting movie to be made about the Buffalo Soldiers; the problem is that using a real-life massacre merely as a scenario, a backdrop, is callous to say the least.
 The St. Anna tragedy deserved its own movie.